neilbrown/edlib/README.md

 location in the display of that document location.
-When a single element in a document is displayed using multiple characters (as for example a directory entry might be), the “rendering position” or “rpos” can record where in those multiple character the mark really belong.
+When a single element in a document is displayed using multiple characters (as for example a directory entry might be), the “rendering position” or “rpos” can record where in those multiple characters the mark really belongs.
 I'm not yet sure how useful this is, but it seems like a good idea.

 An ungrouped mark has no property beyond the above.
 A grouped marked